nest/nestml/doc/syntax.md

 #### Physical units
 A physical unit in NESTML can be either a simple physical unit or a complex physical unit.
-A simple physical unit is composed of a optional magnitude prefix and the name of the unit.
+A simple physical unit is composed of an optional magnitude prefix and the name of the unit.

 The following table present seven base units, which can be used to specify any